Celebrity Chef Tu David Phu

 ”The vegetarian meal was amazing!
 The bitter gourd was delicious and thanks for incorporating tofu as a protein!
 Not many chefs take the thought to prepare vegetarian courses that are just as beautifully presented and as tasty as the meat eaters courses.
 You did both and I am so appreciative!”

-But on returning home to Oakland and cooking again in his family home, Phu realized that his mother was an equal inspiration as well as a repository of valuable information, especially when it comes to not wasting food.
+After a decade of cooking, he began to immerse himself in the practices, ingredients, techniques, and flavors of Vietnamese cuisines.
+Phu realized that his mother was an equal inspiration as well as a repository of valuable information, especially when it comes to not wasting food.
 During the Vietnam War, when supplies were rationed, she learned out of necessity that corn silk could be dried and used as tea or toasted, deep-fried, or sautéed to serve with rice.
+Revisiting his favorite childhood dishes through the memory of taste, he started to cook the cuisine of his Mothers' generations-old wisdom handed down grassroots-style.

 “That was a huge turning point for me,” said Phu.